openebs-archive/openebs-docs/docs/ugndm.md

 <h3><a class="anchor" aria-hidden="true" id="create-blockdevice-CRs-for-partitioned-disks"></a>Create blockdevice CRs for unsupported disks</h3>

-Currently, NDM out of the box manages disks and partitions.
-If the user need to have blockdevice for other device types like lvm, md array, crypt etc or any unsupported device types, the blockdevice resource can be manually created using the following steps:
+Currently, NDM out of the box manages disks, partitions, lvm, crypt and other dm devices.
+If the user need to have blockdevice for other device types like md array or any other unsupported device types, the blockdevice resource can be manually created using the following steps:

 1. Create the sample block device CR YAML using the following spec.
 Following is the sample block device CR YAML.